alejandroereyes/gatherer/README.md

 ### Test Prescriptions
   <ol>
-    <li>User the TDD process to create and adjust your code's design in small, incremental steps.</li>
+    <li>Use the TDD process to create and adjust your code's design in small, incremental steps.</li>
-    <li>In a test-driven process, if it is difficult to write tests for a feature, strongly consider the possibility that the underlying code needs to be changed.</li>
+    <li>In a test-driven process, <b>if it is difficult to write tests for a feature</b>, strongly consider the possibility that the <b>underlying code needs to be changed</b>.</li>
     <li>Initializing objects is a good starting place for a TDD process.
 Another good approach is to use the test to design what you want a successful interaction of the feature to look like.</li>
     <li>When possible, write your tests to describe your code's behavior, not its implementation.</li>
     <li>Keeping your code as simple as possible allows you to focus complexity on the areas that really need complexity.</li>